-- using timbers which come from sustainably managed forests rather than old growth forests that disrupt the natural ecosystems.
+- Using timbers from sustainably managed forests rather than old growth forests that disrupt the natural ecosystems.

 Located on an old quarry site in the Melbourne suburb of Maribyrnong, Highpoint Shopping Centre undertook a development significantly expanding the net lettable area.
-This asset’s development team set a strong environmental target for construction and operations upon completion.
+GPT set a strong environmental target for construction and operations upon completion.